actioncodesorg/protocol-v2/README.md

    - Cannot be reused

 4. **Delegation Security**
-   - Delegation certificates are cryptographically signed
+   - Delegation proofs are cryptographically signed
-   - Codes are bound to specific certificates
+   - Codes are bound to specific delegation proofs
-   - Cross-certificate attacks are impossible
+   - Cross-proof attacks are impossible

 ### Best Practices

-1. **Secret Management**
-   - Use cryptographically secure random secrets
-   - Don't reuse secrets across different contexts
-   - Consider using deterministic secrets based on context

-2. **Certificate Expiration**
+1. **Delegation Proof Expiration**
-   - Set appropriate expiration times for delegation certificates
+   - Set appropriate expiration times for delegation proofs
    - Shorter expiration = higher security
    - Longer expiration = better UX

-3. **Relayer Security**
+2. **Relayer Security**
-   - Only trust relayers with full certificates
+   - Only trust relayers with valid delegation proofs
    - Never share private keys with relayers
    - Monitor relayer behavior

+3. **Issuer Field Usage**
+   - Use `iss` field when issuer and intent owner are different entities
+   - Ensure both signatures are present when `iss` is specified
+   - Omit `iss` when it's the same as `int` to save space

 4. **Code Validation**
    - Always validate codes server-side
    - Check expiration times
    - Verify the binding to the correct public key

+5. **Protocol Meta with Issuer**
+   - Use `iss` field when issuer differs from intent owner
+   - When `iss` is present, ensure transaction is signed by both
+   - If `iss` equals `int`, it's automatically omitted (optimization)

 ## Performance